BruskaTech/UnityEPL/Documentation/articles/FAQ.md

         await Awaitable.NextFrameAsync(); // Wait for 1 frame
         await Task.Delay(1000); // Wait for 1 second

-        // Note, when using the UnityEPLm it should be the following:
+        // Note, when using the PsyForgem it should be the following:
         // await MaineManager.Instance.Delay(1000); // Wait for 1 second

-        // Or if in an UnityEPL Experiment method:
+        // Or if in an PsyForge Experiment method:
         // await manager.Delay(1000); // Wait for 1 second
     }
 ```